reachjainrahul/testrepo/docs/architecture.md

 ### Converter

-The Converter receives `VirtualMachine` CRs from VM controller and converts them into `ExternalEntity` CRs, which will be consumed by `Nephe Controller` and NP Controller.
+The Converter receives `VirtualMachine` CRs from VM controller and converts them into `ExternalEntity` CRs, which will be consumed by `Antrea Controller` and `NP Controller`.
 Each `ExternalEntity` object has K8s Labels that matches cloud resource properties, such as Kind, Name, VPC / VNET, tags.
 It may also contain IP addresses of cloud resources when applicable.

-The Converter has two packages:

-- The source package implements the target interface which the source is intended to be converted to.
-It also contains the core converter logic, which utilizes the helper functions in target package to generate target resource and perform operations on target CRs in the API Server. `VirtualMachine` is a source object.
-- The target package defines an interface specifying information getters it needs and provides series of helper functions to populate target resource objects. `ExternalEntity` is a target object.

 ### Antrea Controller